Trusted by 100,000+ organizations globally

 Modern vape alarms in schools will usually be fitted with one of two specific types of sensors:

-Some vape detectors for schools will use a combination of the above sensors to improve the accuracy of readings.
-In addition, school vape detectors can be configured to detect multiple different stimuli, including traditional smoke, THC, nicotine, sound, temperature and pressure.
+Some vape detectors will use a combination of the above sensors to improve the accuracy of readings.
+In addition, they can be configured to detect multiple different stimuli, including traditional smoke, THC, nicotine, sound, temperature and pressure.

 With reports revealing almost 30% of high school students and over 10% of middle school students in America vape regularly, many educators are facing significant challenges with regard to rising tobacco, marijuana and e‑cigarette use in schools.
 Developing detection systems to prevent vaping in schools can help admins mitigate numerous serious risks like:

-While the primary reason for installing vape sensors in schools is to better identify and deter vaping and smoking incidents, there are several wider benefits that can be realized through the development of school vape detector solutions.
-From compliance management to air quality improvements, below are a few benefits associated with school vape detectors.
+While the primary reason for installing vape sensors is to better identify and deter vaping and smoking incidents, these solutions also offer several wider benefits, from compliance management to air quality improvements.

 Cloud-based vape detectors for schools can be linked to wider security systems via a combined cloud management platform, enabling on-site staff and security teams to view live data remotely at all times.
 This means instant alerts can be sent to mobile smart devices warning of events in progress, including accurate time and location data to help staff respond quickly and effectively.